-As CP stage pianos offers so many settings it become very easy for new comers to get confused.
+As CP stage pianos offers so many settings it become very easy for new comers or intermediate piano players to get confused.

 The best part is if you find your perfect setting for any particular part then you can save them in option termed as live select on the front panel of the keyboard.

 The live buttons gets illuminated when you select them.

 For easy configurability CP 88 also has a push and turn knob.